 Protect access to climbing, care for our crags and trails, work with land managers/owners and other users to build cooperative management plans, and advocate for new and existing climbing areas in Central Wyoming.

-Celebrate climbing within the communities of Central Wyoming through organizing and promoting events in those communities.
+Celebrate climbing within the communities of Central Wyoming through organizing and promoting events in those communities, such as the annual International Climbers' Festival.

 The CWCA/WyoClimbers is a 501(c)(3).
 All proceeds from events go back into our communities through the programming we run.
 We spend our money by providing scholarships and subsidies to youth and adults to attend climbing programming, providing free climbing opportunities to our communities, and on projects associated with the maintenance of our crags and trails.